 Maybe you don’t want anyone to check out your Safari browsing history or just wish to wipe out all the stored data to make the app run smoothly.
 But when you go to delete your web browsing data, you find Safari’s “Clear History and Website Data” option grayed out on your iOS device.

-Cannot Delete Safari History and Website Data on Your iOS Device?
+Cannot Clear Safari History and Website Data on Your iPhone or iPad?
 Quick Fix

-For starters, “Restrictions” is now the part of Screen Time in iOS 12 or later.
+For starters, “Restrictions” is now the part of Screen Time in iOS.
 And when you enable “Content & Privacy Restrictions”, the option to clear out Safari’s browsing data gets automatically disabled.
 So, you can get rid of this problem just by turning it off.

 What if you want to solve this problem without having to completely disable the restriction?
 Well, there is a way to get it done as well.
 I’m going to show you both the solutions.
 Choose the one that fits into your needs better: